 When it comes to working from home, raising a new child, and potentially even schooling from home if you have multiple children, Rayna summarizes the situation well.

-“It’s simply just do it all,” Rayna said.
+“It’s simply just doing it all,” Rayna said.
 “Figure it out and find the time to do it.”

 This is the impossible task that most moms are facing right now.
 How to do it all.
 And not only just getting it done but excelling at every element of each task.
 With that comes the feeling of chronically not being enough in every aspect of life.